Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/signal/signal-event-reference.md

 #### Data payload definition

-The Signal extension will read the following keys from the configuration event:
+The Signal extension reads the following keys from the configuration event:

 | Key            | Friendly name | Type                                                         | Optional | Description                                                  |
 | -------------- | ------------- | ------------------------------------------------------------ | -------- | ------------------------------------------------------------ |